This is a revised edition of the article that was first published in InfoWorld, April 30, 2020.

 KNIME has always focused on delivering an open platform, integrating the latest data science developments by either adding our own extensions or providing wrappers around new data sources and tools.
 This allows data scientists to access and combine all available data repositories and apply their preferred tools, unlimited by a specific software supplier’s preferences.
 When using KNIME workflows for production, access to the same data sources and algorithms has always been available, of course.
 Just like many other tools, however, transitioning from data science creation to data science production involved some intermediate steps.

-In this post, we are describing a recent addition to the KNIME workflow engine that allows the parts needed for production to be captured directly within the data science creation workflow, making deployment fully automatic while still allowing every module to be used that is available during data science creation.
+In this post, we are describing an addition to the KNIME workflow engine that allows the parts needed for production to be captured directly within the data science creation workflow, making deployment fully automatic while still allowing every module to be used that is available during data science creation.

 Why is deploying data science in production so hard?